Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 This account name is based on the full name of the active member and can be used to log in to the website and other services of Inter-*Actief*.
 Explicit permission for the establishment of the account name is granted in accordance with paragraph [3.2](#32-board-and-committee-work).

 #### 2.4.2 Committees and Functions
-*Legal Ground a, explicit permission when joining commitee*
+*Legal Ground a, explicit permission when joining committee*
 Active members are a member of one or more committees within Inter-*Actief* in which functions are assigned to members.
 Seeing that a number of these functions correspond with a certain responsibility with regard to other members of the association, it is of importance that these are registered in the active members administration.
 The member grants permission for the processing of these details when they join a committee in accordance with paragraph [3.2](#32-board-and-committee-work).
-The commitees and functions of a member are also saved if the membership of the member ends.
+The committees and functions of a member are also saved if the membership of the member ends.
 This is done to thank the members for their work in the committee, and to keep a record of the old members of ongoing or yearly committees.

 ### 2.5 Payment Administration